doyoubi/undermoon/README.md

 ```

 Let's checkout our cluster.
 It's created by some randomly chosen proxies.
 We need to find them out first.
-Note that you need to install the `jq` command.
+Note that you need to install the `jq` command to parse json easily for the command below.

 ```bash
 # List the proxies of the our "mycluster`: